ietf-wg-alto/draft-ietf-alto-path-vector/services.md

 : This document defines the `ane-property-names` in PVReqEndpointcost as the same as in PVReqFilteredCostMap.
 See {{pvcm-accept}}.

 Example: Consider the network in {{fig-dumbbell}}.
-If a client wants to query the `max-reservable-bandwidth` between eh1 and eh2, it can submit the following request.
+If an ALTO client wants to query the `max-reservable-bandwidth` between eh1 and eh2, it can submit the following request.

 ~~~
 POST /ecs/pv HTTP/1.1